What is the window of time the application is open?

 No. You must submit your complete application all at once.
 We encourage you to download the Application Worksheet to keep track of your responses if you need more than one session to draft your responses.
 Please make sure you submit your application before the deadline.
 We will not review late applications.

-Do I need to belong to a particular political affiliation to apply?
+Do I need to hold a particular political affiliation to apply?

 No. The Foundation is a non-partisan organization and complies with all applicable regulations under section 501(c)(3) of the Internal Revenue Code, including not engaging in political activity.
 Further, this internship is guided by the values held by President Obama and Mrs. Obama, including a belief in the importance of reaching across ideological differences to find common ground and pursue innovative approaches to public problems.
 As such, we’re looking for interns who will bring a diverse set of perspectives.

-Is your question not here?
+Is your question not answered here?
 Feel free to email [email protected].
 We’ll try to get back to you as soon as we can.

 Terms and Conditions